Analysis | Lindsey Graham’s curious and conspiratorial argument for why Trump should fight election results

 “To my Republican colleagues out there,” Graham warned Sunday, “we have to fight back, or we will accept our fate.”

-The fate Graham and Trump so far seem to refuse to accept is that they lost this election legitimately.
+The fate Graham and Trump seem to refuse to accept is that they lost this election legitimately.